php-dev-br/laravel-doc-pt-br/helpers.md

 <a name="method-storage-path"></a>
 #### `storage_path()` {.collection-method}

-The `storage_path` function returns the fully qualified path to your application's `storage` directory.
+The `storage_path` function returns the fully qualified path to the `storage` directory.
 You may also use the `storage_path` function to generate a fully qualified path to a given file within the storage directory:

     $path = storage_path();